 Since the first British SAS and the men of the Kieffer commando, the role of the Special Forces in France has never stopped growing.
 This film traces the evolution of the role of the Special Forces over the years, to better understand its contemporary functioning.
 Telling the story of the Special Forces means telling the story of "another kind of war".

-Production: ZED for Histoire TV and Public Sénat
+Production: ZED and ECPAD for Histoire TV and Public Sénat